 Albemarle County welcomes them.
 He and she ride to the hounds, insatiably drink, feel endlessly sorry for themselves, and embrace a culture dominated by the horse.
 It's the grandest thing that can happen to an area.

 Why?
 Think chain stores and national corporations.

 Chain stores, national businesses, provide a wonderful addition to the variety and range of shopping in any town.
 And they provide jobs, local advertising revenue, and sales taxes.

 The downside is that after the local bills are paid, they ship the profits out of state to the home office.
 The chains suck up local money and spend it expanding elsewhere, along the way distributing some to the founders and backers.
 This is money snatched up out of the home town that generated it.

 But there's an upside to that downside.
-Those who reap those profits often spend them where they live, and a lopsided number live here.
-So national business is not all outflow to us.
+Those who reap those profits spend some where they live, and a lopsided number live here.
+So here national business is not all outflow.
 Most of our wealthy didn't take it from us; they took it from other people and brought it here.

 Attracted by mint juleps served in monogrammed silver, celebs have been drifting in for generations.
 Writers, actors, painters, and all manner of the accomplished came to this land of congeniality.
 Those who left pretense behind found a welcome.